deandreee/electron_ml_nn_research/README.md

 - Modes: Node

-4. `runBatchedXG_wConfigGrid.ts` => takes grid of XGBoost params (eta, gamma, depth, etc) and loops through all of them, saving results in CSV.
+4. `runBatchedXG_wConfigGrid.ts` => takes a grid of XGBoost params (eta, gamma, depth, etc) and loops through all of them, saving results in CSV.

 - Modes: Node

-5. `runBatchedXG_wGA.ts` => takes single feature and tries to GA optimize XGBoost params.
+5. `runBatchedXG_wGA.ts` => takes a single feature and tries to GA optimize XGBoost params.

 - Modes: Node